ZigaForm version 5.7.1

 Understanding the Importance

-It is accepted that equine performance is directly influenced by hoof condition, and yet despite this, few interventions to improve hoof condition have been critically analyzed, offering minimal therapeutic options.
-In this study, they report a trend towards a positive impact of pulsed electromagnetic frequency (PEMF) therapy on the sole depth indicating a potential benefit of a noninvasive therapy for soundness and performance in the horse.
+Equine performance directly depends on hoof condition, yet few interventions to improve hoof health have been critically analyzed.
+This study reports a positive trend in the impact of pulsed electromagnetic frequency (PEMF) therapy on sole depth, indicating the potential benefits of this noninvasive therapy for soundness and performance in horses.

 Why Conduct This Study?

-This study was conducted because thin soles and poor palmar angles are common issues among performance horses.
-Various therapies are available to mitigate the impact of inadequate sole depth, although few have been found to improve the internal structures.
+This study addresses the common issues of thin soles and poor palmar angles among performance horses.
+Various therapies aim to mitigate the impact of inadequate sole depth, although few improve the internal structures.
 Current options include anti-inflammatory drugs, injections, and specialized hoof care.
 These costly options present a significant challenge for achieving effective management.
-MagnaWave PEMF provides a non-invasive, drug-free option to improve sole depth and palmar angles.
+MagnaWave PEMF offers a non-invasive, drug-free option to improve sole depth and palmar angles.

 How was this Study Conducted?

-The study enrolled ten adult horses of various breeds and placed them into two groups—the PEMF or control group.
-The PEMF group received PEMF application to both hooves for 10 minutes on Mondays, Wednesdays, and Fridays, and this protocol persisted for 30 days.
-Animals in the control group received no intervention.
-Radiography was performed the day before the study onset and 30 days after.
-Horses were maintained on the same property and remained in their regular exercise and routine.
-Exercise varied depending on the horse enrolled, but all were exercised five times a week for an average of 30 minutes.
-PEMF sessions included placing both front hooves on the MagnaWave Large Pet Mat attached to the MagnaWave Julian Duo.
+The study enrolled ten adult horses of various breeds and placed them into two groups—the PEMF group and the control group.
+Specifically, the PEMF group received PEMF application to both hooves for 10 minutes on Mondays, Wednesdays, and Fridays, and this protocol persisted for 30 days.
+In contrast, animals in the control group received no intervention.
+Radiography was performed both the day before the study onset and 30 days after.
+Throughout the study, the horses remained on the same property and continued their regular exercise and routine.
+While exercise varied depending on the individual horse, all horses were exercised five times a week for an average of 30 minutes.
+For the PEMF sessions, both front hooves were placed on the MagnaWave Large Pet Mat attached to the MagnaWave Julian Duo.

 Highlights and Results

-• Using MagnaWave PEMF showed an increase in the sole depth when compared to the control group.
+• Using MagnaWave PEMF increased sole depth compared to the control group.

-• No increase in palmar angle was noted following the PEMF sessions under the confines of the study.
+• The study found no increase in palmar angle following the PEMF sessions.

 In Conclusion